 Currently there is no cure for HD, and eventually it is fatal.
 Symptoms of the disease, however, can be treated with medication and behavioral therapy.
 In 1993 the gene that causes HD was found.
 Since then, scientists have been actively searching for treatments to slow down and/or cure HD.

 The mission of the Huntington's Disease Program of UConn Health is to provide care, treatment and education to patients with HD and their families.
-Persons eligible include Connecticut residents who have or are at risk for HD and their family members.
 The HD Program is also charged with being an educational resource to health services throughout the state of Connecticut.

 HD Caregiver Support Group

 The group meets the second Tuesday of each month from 6 to 7:30 p.m.
 Registration is required.
 Call 860-679-4441 for more information or to register.